hobg0blin/code_readings/README.md

 ## Vim

 I am not what I would consider a Vim power user, but I have been using it daily for years.
+I used it in the terminal as my daily driver for most of that period, but more recently have been working with neovim for VSCode.
 You probably don't *need* to learn Vim to be a good programmer, but it's fucking cool and it *does* make you a faster programmer if you take the time to learn it.

 - [VSCode NeoVim Setup](https://ianchanning.wordpress.com/2023/02/21/vscode-neovim-setup/)
 - [Nvim Cheat Sheet](vim/nvim_cheatsheet.png)